 Beyond advancing our understanding, a comprehensive evaluation of the systemic response to EcB also serves a practical purpose.
 Patients with EcB often do not present with the classical signs and symptoms of infection such as fever, elevated white blood cell count, or localized inflammation and pain.
 Instead, their symptoms can be vague and non-specific, including generalized weakness, malaise, and weight loss, which complicates diagnosis and assessment of their condition.
 Currently, molecular tests that analyze the host systemic response are not commonly used in clinical settings to diagnose bacteremia or inform therapeutic decisions, However, the data from our multi-omic analysis of the systemic response to EcB provide valuable insights that could potentially be leveraged to help predict the presence of enterococcal bacteremia, distinguish whether the infection is caused by E. faecalis or E. faecium, and assess if a patient is responding well to the current treatment strategy.

 In principle, molecular diagnostics that leverage differences in systemic host response have several desirable qualities.
-They utilize plasma, a clinically accessible and easy-to-obtain biospecimen and can detect disease-relevant host proteins without any need for signal amplification, which is necessary in blood culture-based testing.
+They utilize plasma, a clinically accessible and easy-to-obtain biospecimen, and can detect disease-relevant host proteins without any need for signal amplification, which is necessary in blood culture-based testing.
 As a result, these tests offer the potential to provide informative results within hours rather than days.
 If true differences in host systemic response exist, they represent attractive targets to exploit for developing novel diagnostics.

 Considering these concepts, our work employs high-resolution plasma profiling using TMT proteomics and metabolomics to begin dissecting the host responses of patients afflicted with EcB, focusing on the two most common species: E. faecalis and E. faecium.
 This approach is driven by three overarching goals: (1) to characterize the host response EcB relative to homeostasis (i.e., healthy); (2) to determine the systemic differences between E. faecalis and E. faecium bacteremia; (3) to define the systemic response associated with increased mortality, offering a starting point for the future development of molecular methods that could be used to stratify patients based on predicted outcomes and subsequently intervene to improve.